-Neck pain (in the cervical spine) is less common than lower back pain (in the lumbar spine), but there are still millions of people experiencing neck pain.
-Most episodes of neck pain will get better with time and can be often addressed with non-surgical or conservative treatments.
-Nevertheless, there are few symptoms that may indicate more serious medical conditions that may require immediate medical attention.
+Most episodes of neck pain will improve with time and can be often addressed with non-surgical and conservative treatments.
+Nevertheless, there are few symptoms that may indicate more serious medical conditions that may require immediate attention.

 The most common causes of a stiff neck include, but are not limited to, the following:

-- Cervical spine disorders may lead neck stiffness as a result of an underlying disorder in the cervical spine (cervical herniated disc or cervical osteoarthritis).
-Any problem in any area of the spine can lead to muscle spasm and/or stiffness because structures and nerve pathways in the cervical spine are all interconnected.
+- Cervical spine disorders may lead to neck stiffness as a result of an underlying disorder in the cervical spine.

-It is advisable to seek medical attention if the stiff neck symptoms do not subside after one week.
-Immediate medical attention is recommended if neck stiffness occurs after a traumatic injury, or if there are additional more serious symptoms, such as a high fever or headache.
+It is advisable to seek medical attention if your stiff neck symptoms do not subside after one week.
+Immediate medical attention is recommended if neck stiffness occurs after a traumatic injury, or if there are additional more serious symptoms such as a high fever or headache.
 Most cases of stiff neck may be treated within a few days.